 Figure 6.
-Normalized output voltage as a function of the normalized acceleration.
+Normalised output voltage as a function of normalised acceleration.

-In particular, two aspects will be investigated:
+In particular, two aspects were investigated:

-1) static characterization, based on electrical properties analysis as a function of the environmental temperature variation.
-During this set of experiments, no motion is applied to the device and the electrical properties of the composite are investigated.
+1) The static characterisation was based on an analysis of electrical properties as a function of environmental temperature variation.
+During this set of experiments, no motion was applied to the device, and the electrical properties of the composite were investigated.

-2) dynamic characterization, based on the study of the generation capability of the BC device in presence of variation of temperatures.
-In this latter case, the shaker has been actuated inside the thermal chamber, to mechanically excite the base of the sensing element, which deforms according to its mechanical inertia.
+2) The dynamic characterisation was based on the study of the generation capability of the BC device at various temperatures.
+In this latter case, the shaker was actuated inside the thermal chamber to mechanically excite the base of the sensing element, which deformed according to its mechanical inertia.